dietmarkuehl/P3552-task/lazy.md

 - If a sender `s` which is result of `schedule(scheduler)` is `co_await`ed, the corresponding `scheduler` is installed as the task's scheduler and the task resume on the result of completing `s`.
+Feedback from people working with unifex suggests that this choice for changing the scheduler is too subtle.
+While it is considered important to explicitly change the scheduler a task executes on, doing so should be more explicit.
-- For both senders and awaiters being awaited, the coroutine will be resumed on the task's current scheduler when the task is scheduler affine unless the sender algorithm is tagged to inhibit transfer to the current scheduler (using a `static constexpr` member named `blocking` which is initialised to `blocking_kind::always_inline`).
+- For both senders and awaiters being awaited, the coroutine will be resumed on the task's current scheduler when the task is scheduler affine.
+In general that is done by continuing with the senders result on the task's scheduler, similar to `continues_on(sender, scheduler)`.
+The rescheduling is avoided when the sender is tagged as not changing scheduler (using a `static constexpr` member named `blocking` which is initialised to `blocking_kind::always_inline`).
 - If a sender `s` is `co_await`ed it gets `connect`ed to a receiver provided by the task to form an awaiter holding the operation state which gets `start`ed by the awaiter's `await_suspend`.
 The